romancin/rutorrent-flood-docker/README.md

 Tested and working on Synology and QNAP, but should work on any x86_64 devices.

+Instructions:
-Instructions: Map any local port to 443 for SSL rutorrent access Map any local port to 51415 for rtorrent
+Map any local port to 443 for SSL rutorrent access (Default username/password is admin/admin) Map any local port to 51415 for rtorrent
 Map a local volume to /config (Stores configuration data, including rtorrent session directory.
 Consider this on SSD Disk) Map a local volume to /downloads (Stores downloaded torrents)

+In order to change rutorrent web access password execute this inside container: sh -c "openssl passwd -apr1 >> /config/nginx/.htpasswd"

 Sample run command: